Lumavate-Community/starter-python-with-db/README.md

 ```bash
 luma microservice-version exec "alembic revision -m Example"
 ```
+### IMPORTANT:
+  When using an editable container, you must click the refresh button to see the file that is created by the alembic command.

 This will generate a file inside app/alembic/versions.
 Inside this file, we will specify the upgrade and downgrade functions.
 ```python
 def upgrade():